Text

 To date, EBP has provided overarching strategic and capacity building assistance and has also developed three specific technical toolsets:

-- Finally, EBP is also working with the municipalities to develop a site identification and prioritization model to evaluate candidate sites based on their current suitability and match to the specific needs of the target sectors.
-This GIS-based tool will be available in each of the municipalities, will enable collaboration between the municipalities, and allow for ongoing updates as new data becomes available.
+3. Finally, EBP worked with the municipalities to develop a site identification and prioritization model to evaluate parcels based on their suitability and match to the specific needs of the target sectors.
+This GIS-based tool is available in each of the municipalities, which enables collaboration between the municipalities and allows for ongoing updates as new data becomes available.